skywaLKer518/A-Recsys/README.md

 #### Features
 + Recommendation with implicit feedback
-+ Heterogeneous attribute embedding
++ Heterogeneous attribute embedding (see attributes/README.md for details)
-+ Objective functions include cross-entropy, WARP
++ Objective functions include cross-entropy, Weighted Margin Rank Batch loss.

 ## How to use